JakobBergG/Dataproject_GBM/README.md

 The COMBINED_GBM_evaluation folder contains the following files:
 * `RECURRENCE_GBM_ensemble.py`

-_The above file contains code used to create ensemble predictions from the networks created by the 5 fold cross validation.
+_The above file contains code used to create ensemble predictions from the networks created by the 5-fold cross-validation.
 (This code was only used for testing - the code used to get the actual ensemble predictions on the RECURRENCE test set is in the run_over_night files._

 * `generate_metrics.py`

-_This file was used to compute the MSD, HD and HD95 metrics using the folder containing the ground truth and the predictions.
-This file is not used anymore since nnUNet have a function for this used in run_evaluate_folder.py._
+_This file was used to compute the MSD, HD, and HD95 metrics using the folder containing the ground truth and the predictions.
+This file is not used anymore since nnUNet has a function for this used in run_evaluate_folder.py._

 * `eval_network.py` & `run_evaluate_folder.py`